Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 • Given in a confusing or incomplete way

-• Given in a language you don’t understand
+• Given in a language you do not understand

 • Drowned out by noise or other distractions